 Imagine that you have received the acceptance letter from your first-choice college.
-You are very excited, but the school is very expensive.
+You are very excited, but the school is costly.

 - How are you going to pay for it?

-You know your parents have been saving for college, but college is very expensive.
+Your parents have been saving for college, but college is expensive.

 This lesson will give you the knowledge and tools to help you get more money to help you pay for college!
 This is a no-brainer!